 There is some evidence that blue light affects the body’s circadian rhythm, our natural wake and sleep cycle.
 The best way to avoid sleep disruption is to avoid using screens two to three hours before bed.
 Using "dark" or "night" mode on devices in the evening can help, too.

 Do Blue Light-Blocking Glasses Help With Eye Strain?

-A recent study suggested that blue light-blocking glasses do not improve symptoms of digital eye strain.
+Several studies suggest that blue light-blocking glasses do not improve symptoms of digital eye strain.
 The American Academy of Ophthalmology does not recommend blue light-blocking glasses because of the lack of scientific evidence that blue light is damaging to the eyes.

 What Can I Do To Ease Eye Strain?